masud-src/OncoFEM/README.md

 ## <a id="installation"></a> Installation and Machine Requirements

-This installation was tested on a virtual box created with a linux mint 21.2 cinnamon, 64 bit system and 8 GB RAM on a local machine (intel cpu i7-9700k with 3.6 GHz, 128 GB RAM).
+This installation was tested on
+- a virtual box created with a linux mint 21.2 cinnamon, 64 bit system and 8 GB RAM on a local machine (intel cpu i7-9700k with 3.6 GHz, 128 GB RAM).
+- a MacBook Pro (Mac14,7) with a Apple M2 Chip (8 cores) and 24 GB memory.
+The integrated GPU got 10 cores.

 To ensure, the system is ready, it is first updated, upgraded and basic packages are installed via apt.
 ````bash
 sudo apt update